 - The Khilafat and the Congress volunteer engaged in this program were declared illegal.

-- Unfortunately, the whole movement was abruptly called off on February 12, 1922, at Gandhiji’s insistence, proceeding the news of the Chauri Chaura incident.
+- Unfortunately, the whole movement was abruptly called off on February 12, 1922, at Gandhiji’s insistence, proceeding with the news of the Chauri Chaura incident.